Nikita Mikhailovskii

-Nikita Aleksandrovich Mikhailovskii (Никита Александрович Михайловский; born 10 September 2000) is a Russian professional basketball player.
+Nikita Aleksandrovich Mikhailovskii (Никита Александрович Михайловский; born 10 September 2000) is a Russian professional basketball player for UNICS Kazan of the VTB United League.

 Professional career

 Avtodor Saratov (2017–2023)

 On 8 May 2019, Mikhailovskii was named VTB United League Young Player of the Year as the league's top player under age 22.

 Loan to Tasmania JackJumpers (2021–2022)

 On 29 July 2021, Mikhailovskii signed as a Next Star with the Tasmania JackJumpers of the Australian National Basketball League (NBL).
 He remained under contract with BC Avtodor, and his transfer to the Tasmania JackJumpers was technically a loan, with the provision that he might still play in Russia at the end of the season.
 In March 2022, he was released from the club "by mutual agreement".

-CSKA Moscow (2023–present)
+CSKA Moscow (2023–2025)

 On June 20, 2023, he signed with CSKA Moscow of the VTB United League.

 National team career

 In seven games at the 2018 Albert Schweitzer Tournament in Germany, Mikhailovskii averaged 17.3 points, 7.1 rebounds, and 1.7 steals per game for the Russian national under-18 team, who finished in fourth place, and made the All-Tournament Team.

 Mikhailovskii was named to the All-Star Five at the 2018 FIBA Europe Under-18 Championship in Riga, Latvia after averaging 16.3 points, 7.4 rebounds and 2.1 assists per game and leading Russia to fourth place.

 He played for the Russian under-19 team at the 2019 FIBA Under-19 World Cup in Heraklion, Greece.
 On 30 June 2019, Mikhailovskii recorded 20 points, 13 rebounds, and 12 assists in an 83–75 win over Greece.
 It was the first triple-double at the tournament since Dario Šarić in 2013.